Skip to content

 The Three-Generation Rule of Memory Loss

 Sociologists and oral historians have long observed what's sometimes called the "three-generation rule."
-The pattern works like this: your grandparents lived their stories.
+Your grandparents lived their stories.
 Your parents heard some of those stories and passed along fragments.
 By the time those stories reach you, they've been compressed into a handful of anecdotes — if they survive at all.

 Research in oral history consistently finds that family narratives lose critical detail and emotional context with each retelling, often becoming unrecognizable or disappearing entirely by the third generation.